g40/esj/README.md

 ###Notes

+Enable bi-directional JSON serialization of C++ classes with via dependency-free header only library written in tested, portable C++ (Visual C++/Clang/GCC/ARM)

 std::string maps to JSON string.

-std::wstring maps to JSON string with support for \UXXXX encoding and decoding.
+std::wstring maps to JSON string with support for \UXXXX encoding and decoding (UTF16 anbd UTF32).

 int maps to JSON number (ignores the fractional part when de-serializing).